goaegis/goaegis-core/examples/addons/README.md

 ### 2. Mock Remote Config Loader (`remote/`)

 Simulates loading config from a remote source with hot reload.
+Demonstrates both single-file and multi-file (nested directory) support.

-**Use Case:** Understanding how to implement GitHub/S3 config loaders
+**Use Case:** Understanding how to implement GitHub/S3 config loaders with support for nested directory structures

 ### 3. Config Transformer (`transformer/`)